TasengMancheykhun/parallel_programming/README.md

     * Code inside this will be ignored by gcc compiler when -fopenmp is not used during compilation and sun as normal code.
 The directive #pragma omp parallel is also ignored and the code runs serially.

-  * Matrix Addition using #pragma omp parallel for
+  * Matrix Addition using directive #pragma omp parallel for

-  *
+  * #pragma omp critical
+    * What is critical section in openMP?
+      * In openMP, a critical section is a region of code created by the construct 'critical' where it creates a lock like feature where only one thread can enter the execute the task at a time, and all other threads will wait until the thread completes its task.

 ## open MPI concepts: